Michael Faraday

-A highly principled scientist, Faraday devoted considerable time and energy to public service.
+Faraday devoted considerable time and energy to public service.
 He worked on optimising lighthouses and protecting ships from corrosion.
 With Charles Lyell, he produced a forensic investigation on a colliery explosion at Haswell, County Durham, indicating for the first time that coal dust contributed to the severity of the explosion, and demonstrating how ventilation could have prevented it.
 Faraday also investigated industrial pollution at Swansea, air pollution at the Royal Mint, and wrote to The Times on the foul condition of the River Thames during the Great Stink.
 He refused to work on developing chemical weapons for use in the Crimean War, citing ethical reservations.
-He declined to have his lectures published, preferring people to recreate the experiments for themselves, to better experience the discovery, and told a publisher: "I have always loved science more than money & because my occupation is almost entirely personal I cannot afford to get rich."
+He declined to have his lectures published, preferring people to recreate the experiments for themselves, to better experience the discovery, and told a publisher: "I have always loved science more than money and because my occupation is almost entirely personal I cannot afford to get rich."

-Albert Einstein kept a portrait of Faraday on his study wall, alongside those of Isaac Newton and James Clerk Maxwell.
+Albert Einstein kept a portrait of Faraday on his study wall, alongside those of Isaac Newton and Maxwell.
 Physicist Ernest Rutherford stated, "When we consider the magnitude and extent of his discoveries and their influence on the progress of science and of industry, there is no honour too great to pay to the memory of Faraday, one of the greatest scientific discoverers of all time."
+He founded the Royal Institution's Friday Evening Discourses and was the main popularizer of its Christmas Lecture Series.

 Biography

 Early life

-Michael Faraday was born on September 21, 1791 in Newington Butts, Surrey, which is now part of the London Borough of Southwark.
+Michael Faraday was born on 22 September 1791 in Newington Butts, Surrey, which is now part of the London Borough of Southwark.
 His family was not well off.
 His father, James, was a member of the Glasite sect of Christianity.
 James Faraday moved his wife, Margaret (née Hastwell), and two children to London during the winter of 1790 from Outhgill in Westmorland, where he had been an apprentice to the village blacksmith.
 Michael was born in the autumn of the following year, the third of four children.
 The young Michael Faraday, having only the most basic school education, had to educate himself.

-At the age of 14, he became an apprentice to George Riebau, a local bookbinder and bookseller in Blandford Street.
+At the age of 14 he became an apprentice to George Riebau, a local bookbinder and bookseller in Blandford Street.
 During his seven-year apprenticeship Faraday read many books, including Isaac Watts's The Improvement of the Mind, and he enthusiastically implemented the principles and suggestions contained therein.
 During this period, Faraday held discussions with his peers in the City Philosophical Society, where he attended lectures about various scientific topics.
 He also developed an interest in science, especially in electricity.
 Faraday was particularly inspired by the book Conversations on Chemistry by Jane Marcet.